matomo-org/developer-documentation/docs/automated-tests.md

     $ ./console tests:run-ui --plugin=MyPlugin

+### Running your tests on Travis-CI

+[Travis-CI](http://travis-ci.org) is a continuous integration tool that will run automated tests for a github repository every time one or more commits are pushed to it.
+Piwik uses Travis to automatically run its test suite on every commit (for every branch and pull request).

+Plugins can do the same if they include a **.travis.yml** file in their github repository.
+You can generate this file using the **generate:travis-yml** Piwik console command:

+    ./console generate:travis-yml --plugin=MyPlugin

+The command will automatically detect if you have unit and/or UI tests in your plugin's **tests/** directory and create a .travis.yml file that will run them.
+The tests will be run against both Piwik **master** and against the latest stable version.

+#### Autoupdating the .travis.yml file

+The generate:travis-yml will be changed over time as we modify the travis build process.
+The generated .travis.yml file will check if it is out of date from within travis and let you know by failing the build.
+In such a case you will have to re-run the command and commit the changes to get the build to run again.

+To avoid having to do this you can setup auto-updating by using the `--github-token=` option when calling **generate:travis-yml**.
+You should supply a [github token](https://help.github.com/articles/creating-an-access-token-for-command-line-use) that has read and write access to the repository the build is for.
+When a .travis.yml file is found to be out of date, the travis build will update the file and push a commit using the github token.

+_Note: You will need the [travis command line tool](http://blog.travis-ci.com/2013-01-14-new-client/) to setup auto-updating._

 ## Learn more

 * To learn **more about what you can do with phpunit** read phpunit's [user docs](http://phpunit.de/documentation.html).